-Using the free PDF pattern from Google Docs here, cut two each from the shirt (top and bottom of the back side of shirt), fusible web, and lining fabric for the main body of the tote.
+Using the free PDF pattern that can be downloaded here, cut two each from the shirt (top and bottom of the back side of shirt), fusible web, and lining fabric for the main body of the tote.
 The pattern is 2 pages.
 You’ll want to print both pages out, line up the dots, and tape them together.
 In your browser, the PDF preview may show the pages are cropped.
-If you are having problems printing the whole pattern through Google Docs, use your mouse to click on File (left side of screen), then choose “download original.”
-Open the downloaded document and try printing again.

 Cut one 9 3/8″ x 4″ rectangle from the shirt, fusible web, and lining fabric for the tote bottom.

 Cut two 13.5″ x 4″ rectangles from the shirt and fusible web, and four from the lining fabric for the sides.
 I cut the shirt fabric horizontally from the front of the shirt with the button 1/3 of the way in.
 This piece will become a pocket.

 Cut off the bottom 8.5″ sleeves including the cuff.
 Use the slit in the cuff, cut it open into a rectangle, and remove any buttons.
 Mine is 10.5″ wide, but it will vary by the shirt.
 Also cut a 8.75″ x 10.5″ rectangle from the liner fabric.

 Now that you’ve got all your pieces ready, let’s prep the outer pocket.
 For the front pocket, fold over the top 1/4″ of the liner fabric and iron it down. then with wrong sides together, stitch the tops together.
 Then, flip the fabric, so the right sides are together.
 Line up the bottom of the two fabrics and stitch them together.
 Then turn it right side out.